Australia at the 1996 Summer Paralympics: Impact

-The success in Atlanta was widespread and across a wide range of disciplines with 66% of the Australian team medalling or putting up personal best performances.
-This is the best performance from an Australian team at a paralympics.
+The success in Atlanta was widespread and across a wide range of disciplines.
+66% of the Australian team medalled or put up personal best performances: the best performance from an Australian team at a paralympics.

-The inclusion of 2 new sports being included to the list, being Sailing and Wheelchair rugby.
-These changed the games moving forward with both becoming staples to the Olympic agenda.

-Wheelchair rugby was first used as a demonstration game in Atlanta.
-Australia did not medal, however they have been consistently well placed and have since taken out gold medals.
-This is one of the most high impact and toughest paralympic sports.

-Sailing was incorporated as a demonstration sport in Atlanta and had only 1 event, the mixed crew boat or Skud18.
-This has risen in number to incorporate a single sailor event, the 2.4 meter, the 2 person event, mixed crew boat or Skud18 and finally the Sonar event with 3 sailors.
-The Sonar class has multiple sailors with multiple disabilities working together.
-The individuals are scored on their disability (classification 1-7), giving the boat a score out of a maximum 14 points.
-The Skud18 has a male and female combination where the sailor with the highest level of disability steers the boat.
-Paralympic sailing is currently offered to those who have a physical disability or vision impairment.
+Alongside the core 14 sports included in the official Paralympic program, Atlanta's calendar included two demonstration sports: Sailing and Wheelchair rugby.
+Both sports would later become permanent additions to the Paralympics.
+While only one sailing event was included in the Atlanta games, the discipline would be expanded in future games to include a single sailor event, the 2.4 meter, the 2 person event, mixed crew boat or Skud18 and finally the Sonar event with 3 sailors.

 The Atlanta Paralympics was the first to incorporate athletes with intellectual disability.
 This was a huge step forward in the movement of the Paralympic games and gave an opportunity to those athletes that previously were unable to compete.
 The number of intellectually impaired athletes has been steadily growing with the inclusion of new events into the paralympic program.

-For Australia the successful 2000 Sydney bid saw a major influx of money and attention to the Paralympic games.
+The 1993 announcement that the 2000 Sydney bid was successful saw a major influx of money and attention to the Paralympic games.
 The 1994 report from the Australian Paralympic Federation highlighted key improvements to be put in place for Atlanta.
 These included the Olympic Athlete Program which was able to fund increased training camps and equipment, funding for tournaments, travel and administration.
 It gave athletes the opportunity to prepare as well as possible while providing financial support for competition and overseas travel.
 This momentum, coupled with a second overall medal tally elevated the paralympic sports to the elite level, placing all athletes in good stead come Sydney 2000.